zhengyt1/FemmeHack-2023/README.md

 - Post current free food events, times and locations with additional food descriptions
 - Look for the newest events post to quickly know where to eat free food.
 - Add comment on the free food events to let people know the update of the event status (like food has been eaten out) or more detailed description and pictures of the event.
+- User can delete the event by typing string containing `delete` in the comment.

 <img width="1420" alt="Screen Shot 2023-02-11 at 20 22 29" src="https://user-images.githubusercontent.com/46682066/218288095-d7707727-f058-4412-92a9-37b0406e8f3b.png">
 <img width="1427" alt="Screen Shot 2023-02-11 at 20 22 38" src="https://user-images.githubusercontent.com/46682066/218288094-abf5a049-dc94-4c46-ba57-b5282d26fae7.png">